 Subsequently, during Franco’s command, large waves of citizens from Spain’s southern regions such as Andalucía settled in the town; further escaping the poor life conditions back home.
 Referred to by historians as the “fugitives of fascism“; these immigrants have throughout the years experienced significant prejudice from the local community by being called “the other Villanovans”.
 Today, a large percentage of the city’s economy is based on the fishing industry.

 Find your accommodation now!

 Vilanova i la Geltrú hosts some of the most exciting festivals in Catalonia.
-Carnaval, Festa Major, Diada de Sant Jordi and Festival del Xató are some of the most important events held in the city throughout the year.
+For instance, Carnaval, Festa Major, Diada de Sant Jordi and Festival del Xató are some of the most important events held in the city throughout the year.
 The religious celebration of Carnaval takes place at the end of February/beginning of March, and is a week-long celebration with costume parties, parades, music and fun.
-Children are dismissed from school on Fat Thursday, which they celebrate by having meringue wars all over the city.
+Children are to be dismiss from school on Fat Thursday; which they celebrate by having meringue wars all over the city.

 Vilanovins have also been celebrating the Festa Major for over 200 years.
 The celebration takes place at the beginning of August and is fot the Mare de Déu de les Neus, or the Virgin of the Snows.
 The procession consists of people dress up in different categories of costumes; including Cap-grossos, Pastorets and Dracs, and dancing.
 Diada de Sant Jordi, as in Barcelona, is celebrated with the tradition of men giving women roses, and women giving men books.
 There are also cultural performances all around the city.

 On the other hand, the Festival del Xató celebrates the city’s main dish, the xató, which is a unique salad that uses the Mediterranean ingredients cultivated in Vilanova i la Geltru, including fish, olives, olive oil, almonds and garlic.